alexey-omelchenko/react-intermediate/README.md

 ## Typescript

 Typescript is gain a lot of popularity and a lot of projects are switching to use it.
-It helps reduce number of bugs and improve system maintanability.
+It helps reduce number of bugs and improve system maintainability.
 I would recommend using Typescript for projects that has to be maintained for extended period of time or go to production